matty33/ETHDENVER2022/README.md

  https://algoexplorer.io/asset/616610402

+ <b>ESG GOALS - WAGMIIIIIII</b>
+ <br><br>

 The Enviroment around us and inside of us is a top priority.
 We took inspiration from the great game of Kabaddi and the Athletes who play it to dive into just a small bit of ESG.
-Particularly the Enviroment.
+Particularly the Enviroment.  <br><br>
 Some sweeeeeet day we will partner with https://onetreeplanted.org/ and organizations like it, to offer fractional credits to players and everyone else involved in the Arena-Verse.
+<br><br>

+- Areana-Verse Team signing off until next time...